Remembering Dave Foreman

 I had the pleasure of meeting Dave at several conferences and events.
 He was by turn irreverent and serious, always whip smart and generous in conversation.
 This is but one of the reasons his ideas continue to resonate with so many — they are generative not doctrinaire.
 His writings on radical environmentalism and the rewilding of North America had a substantive impact on my fellow graduate students and me, and his bold defense of wildness in the face of human supremacy and sprawl galvanized us.

 My best memory is debating him with onlookers in a conference bar on the meaning of wildness.
 Dave grounded the meaning of wilderness and wildness in the idea of self-willed land.
 While not rejecting that facet of its meaning, I focused on another facet — a place of wild animals.
 The distinctions are complementary but emphasize different elements of wildness.
 Dave’s focus was on ecological communities and systems, while mine emphasizes wild lives.
-Both are the basis for the intrinsic value of wildness and are twin guideposts for our direct responsibilities to protect wild lands and wild creatures.
+Both are the basis for the intrinsic value of nature and are twin guideposts for our direct responsibilities to protect wild lands and wild creatures.

 Dave’s leadership in environmentalism was not without controversy.
 His college-age affection for the politics of Barry Goldwater — which in Dave’s case one might paraphrase as ‘extremism in the defense of nature is no vice’ — could lead to sharp differences over conservation vision and strategy.
 While his embrace of monkey-wrenching was championed by many, it was excoriated by the leaders of beltway environmentalism.
 So too, his impatience with what he thought of as navel gazing in social theory resulted in disputes over the attention paid and sensitivity showed to struggles over social justice.
 However one adjudicates his politics, his prescience on the threat to wild nature is borne out in today’s climate and biodiversity disasters.